Wire report

 In 1993, she squeezed a $333m settlement from a Californian energy company in a scandal over contaminated water.
 Three decades later, she has a new target in her sights – and it’s global When Erin Brockovich woke to find 30 emails from people from the same town, she realised something was going on.
 People email Brockovich all the time because of what happened in 1993, when she was instrumental in suing Pacific Gas and Electric Company (PG&E) on behalf of residents of the town of Hinkley, California, whose groundwater had been contaminated.
 The case resulted in a settlement of $333m – then the largest ever payout for a direct-action lawsuit.
 When she was immortalised by Julia Roberts in the 2000 film Erin Brockovich, she became the hero we didn’t know we needed, a modern day Joan of Arc.
 She had won against PG&E with no formal legal training.
 The emails she received a few weeks ag

-coverage / Source report
+coverage / Wire report

-Get updates, inspect source trails, send records, share the canonical story, or support the reporting work from the reading page.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 In 1993, she squeezed a $333m settlement from a Californian energy company in a scandal over contaminated water.
 Three decades later, she has a new target in her sights – and it’s global When Erin Brockovich woke to find 30 emails from people from the same town, she realised something was going on.
 People email Brockovich all the time because of what happened in 1993, when she was instrumental in suing Pacific Gas and Electric Company (PG&E) on behalf of residents of the town of Hinkley, California, whose groundwater had been contaminated.
 The case resulted in a settlement of $333m – then the largest ever payout for a direct-action lawsuit.
 When she was immortalised by Julia Roberts in the 2000 film Erin Brockovich, she became the hero we didn’t know we needed, a modern day Joan of Arc.
 She had won against PG&E with no formal legal training.
 The emails she received a few weeks ag

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, ‘We’re up against forces that have all the money in the world’: Erin Brockovich on her battle against AI datacentres, In 1993, she squeezed a $333m settlement from a Californian energy company in a scandal over contaminated water.
+According to The Guardian’s linked item, ‘We’re up against forces that have all the money in the world’: Erin Brockovich on her battle against AI datacentres, In 1993, she squeezed a $333m settlement from a Californian energy company in a scandal over contaminated water.
 Three decades later, she has a new target in her sights – and it’s global When Erin Brockovich woke to find 30 emails from people from the same town, she realised something was going on.
 People email Brockovich all the time because of what happened in 1993, when she was instrumental in suing Pacific Gas and Electric Company (PG&E) on behalf of residents of the town of Hinkley, California, whose groundwater had been contaminated.
 The case resulted in a settlement of $333m – then the largest ever payout for a direct-action lawsuit.
 When she was immortalised by Julia Roberts in the 2000 film Erin Brockovich, she became the hero we didn’t know we needed, a modern day Joan of Arc.
 She had won against PG&E with no formal legal training.
 The emails she received a few weeks ag

 Context